andreafrancia/sales-and-taxes/README.markdown

 (see section Examples below).
 Your should also provide an automated test suite that verifies your solution against these test data.

-# What's a good solution looks like

-* Provides a simple command to run all tests and check the results
-* Pass all tests
-* Contains no duplication (both in test and production code)
-* Use good names
-* Does not contain superflous structure

 # Problem: Sales Taxes

 Basic sales tax is applicable at a rate of 10% on all goods, except books,